Skip navigation (Press enter)

 Ultron

-And that wraps up our Marvel Rivals Strategist Tier List for Season 2.5.
-We’ll update this list as soon as the new season drops, so stay tuned to keep up with the ever-shifting meta.
+And that wraps up our Marvel Rivals Strategist Tier List for Season 3.
+We’ll update this list as soon as a new season drops, so stay tuned to keep up with the ever-shifting meta.
 Check out our Vanguard and Duelist tier list guides, as well.

 For more Marvel Rivals content, stick with us here at Siege.gg for all the latest Marvel Rivals and Valorant news and the best coverage around the most well-known shooter titles.